snehajhaveri01/my-portfolio/README.md

-# Project Carousel
+# Project Showcase

-A Next.js and Tailwind CSS project for displaying projects with descriptions in a carousel.
+A Next.js and Tailwind CSS project for displaying projects with descriptions.

 ## Table of Contents